DokimiCU/Exile/README.md

 -ocean flora lacks spreading (barely matters at this point) -might need something to animal numbers in check... needs to be run over time...
 -some spiders were getting nil energy (from egg spawning?)
+-evaporation is too fast
+-water doesn't freeze?

 Megamorph:
--megamorph dungeon_loot doesn't work (disabled) -megamorph would benefit from some doors and ladders nodes to use (disabled), also appropriate treasure chests
+-megamorph dungeon_loot doesn't work (disabled) -megamorph would benefit from some doors and ladders nodes to use (disabled), also appropriate treasure chests -something odd going on ...?? (new Minetest activated code that previously wasn't running)

 Tech:
 -oil lamp doesn't remove oil from inv